Thirthamk/Google-Books/README.md

 Each book in the grid should have an image, author, title and description The grid should be responsive on different screen sizes You should use async / await for your request code, NOT .then

-# Styling (required):
-For styling I have used BEM, and each block has its own SCSS file

-# Future goals / changes
-I have currently done basic styling, I would like to use more features, icons and make the website look more fun.

 # Getting Started with Create React App